 It has been accused of providing anonymous trolls and extremist groups a platform to spout vitriol and hate.
 And allowing Russian accounts and bots to meddle in the 2016 US presidential elections.

-In January of this year, Twitter said it had removed 50,000 Russian-related accounts that used the platform to post automated material relating to 2016 elections.
+In January last year, Twitter said it had removed 50,000 Russian-related accounts that used the platform to post automated material relating to 2016 elections.

-This has prompted a new change to the Twitter algorithm announced in February this year.
+This has prompted a new change to the Twitter algorithm announced in February last year.

 Working with the Algorithmic Timeline in 280 characters

 The intention of the Twitter algorithm is to make the timeline more relevant so users can catch important tweets that they would otherwise miss from people they engage with the most.

 At the same time, Twitter still considers itself as a live news site as well as a social platform.
 It reinforces this by asking “What’s happening?” when you log in to your account.

 It won’t show you tweets that are days old because, by Twitter’s standards, they’re too old.
 The intention of Twitter is to help people find out ‘what’s happening right now’ as opposed to Facebook or LinkedIn which is more about ‘what’s going on this week.’

 So while the algorithm will show you older tweets first, time is still an important factor.
 And if you want your tweets to get as much reach and engagement as possible, you have to work with the algorithm.